SDGGiesbrecht/Workspace/Tests/Mock Projects/After/SDGTool/README.md

 SDG provides a command line tool.

-Paste the following into a terminal to install or update it:
+It can be installed any way Swift packages can be installed.
+The most direct method is pasting the following into a terminal, which will either install or update it:

 ```shell
 curl -sL https://gist.github.com/SDGGiesbrecht/4d76ad2f2b9c7bf9072ca1da9815d7e2/raw/update.sh | bash -s SDG "https://github.com/JohnDoe/SDG" 1.0.0 "tool help" tool